Have you ever found yourself cringing at a typo or grammatical error in an article or blog post?

 What I love about this platform is its decent earning potential.
 You can earn up to $46 an hour just by editing documents.

-I use FlexJobs when I want to make some quick cash on the side, and I must admit that it’s a good place to find work.
+I use FlexJobs to make some quick cash on the side, and I must admit that it’s a good place to find work.

-There are many clients searching for creative and skilled proofreaders on the platform.
+Many clients are searching for creative and skilled proofreaders on the platform.
 So if you feel like you’re a good fit and ready to take on your first editing job, this is a good place to start.

 10. Click Worker

-It takes more than just a passion for reading to become a Click Worker.
+Becoming a Click Worker takes more than just a passion for reading.
 You must have solid language and editing skills to join.

 To determine if you’re fit for the platform, Click Worker will request you to complete a grammatical test to assess your skills and ability to work as a proofreader.
 You get access to the job board if you pass the test.